jayant-tripathi/config_files/README.md

 # config_files

-These are personal config files for quick setup.
+1)These are personal config files for quick setup.

-You are free to use.
+2)You are free to use.

-Use at your own risk.
+3)Use them your own risk.